 #7 At minimum, try to pay upfront for books each semester.
 Opt for online books instead of hard copies whenever possible.
 Visit used book stores and look for ads from other students who are hoping to sell their used books.
 Google the book needed and see if there are other alternative options that will save some cash.

 #8 Try to take out loans for only what is absolutely needed.
-Banks will often offer more, and that extra money can be tempting.
-Don’t spend borrowed money, and if you can pay for any percentage of your classes upfront, do it.
+Banks will offer more.
+Federal Student Loans will offer entirely more than what you need.
+That extra money can be tempting.
+Don’t spend borrowed money when you don’t really need it.
+If you can pay for any percentage of your classes upfront, do it.

 #9 Ask your lender if you can earn a performance bonus,or performance credit based upon good grades.
 If you qualify, be sure to place it right back into your student loan.
 It’s not easy to do, but you’ll be happy you did.